 Schools who teach international students must meet certain standards and accreditation levels.
-The Department runs an accreditation, quality and review system to make sure international students receive quality education and care.
+We run an accreditation, quality and review system to make sure international students receive quality education and care.

 Fees and enrolment